-Dubai World Central Airport will open to passengers in October
+Dubai World Central Airport has announced that it will open to passengers on 27 October, 2013.

 Construction of Dubai World Central’s passenger terminal building was completed in 2012.
 Upon opening, the new facility will offer full retail amenities.
 It is serviced by one A380 capable runway, 64 remote aircraft stands and has capacity for up to 7 million passengers per year.
 The terminal will undergo a full testing and trial programme over the coming months to ensure a seamless opening.